 The Dyrhólaey Nature Reserve in the south is also home to the iconic Dyrhólaey lava arch and lighthouse.
 When visiting the Dyrhólaey area, be sure to check the availability of its attractions, as they can be closed off during the bird nesting season in May.

-West Iceland-Snaefellsnes Penisula
+West Iceland-Snaefellsnes Peninsula

 Snaefellsjökull National Park is another major attraction in the area and gets its name from the Snaefellsjökull subglacial volcano, its main highlight.
 It is also home to Djpalónssandur beach and the Lóndrangar basalt stronghold, which all hold unique appeals, especially for first-time travelers who have some time to spare.

-East Iceland – Eastfjord area
+East Iceland – Eastfjords

-Westfjords area
+Westfjords

-Highlands area
+Highlands

 Thorsmork is an stunning area located in the highland of Iceland

 The best time of year to visit Iceland will largely depend on your itinerary and what you plan on doing while touring.
+The best time to visit Iceland depends on your itinerary and activities.

 travel with happiness in Iceland

-How Many Days to Spend in Iceland?
+How Many Days in Iceland Do You Need?

 No matter how many days you have in Iceland you can still have a fulfilling experience.
 With an extensive list of things to do, regardless of how long you have available, a trip to Iceland is an adventure of a lifetime.
 To get the optimum experience, planning your itinerary and figuring out how long it will take to do everything on your chosen route is crucial.